 Cut back ornamental grasses

-Most grasses will start to of past their best once in February.
+Most grasses will start to pass their best once in February.
 Therefore, it’s a good time to cut back the dead stems.
-Cut about 10cm above ground level, but be careful to not to damage the new green shoots that are emerging among them.
+Cut about 10cm above ground level, but be careful not to damage the new green shoots that are emerging among them.

 Sow summer bedding

 Summer bedding such as begonias and snapdragons need a long growing season.
-Therefore, these can be sown now, but use a heated propagator to maintain a steady temperature.
+Therefore, these can be sown now, but use a heated propagator or heated propagator mat to maintain a steady temperature.

 Autumn-sown sweet peas can be re-potted in February.
 For summer flowers, another gardening job in February is to plant sweet pea seeds in a cold greenhouse.
 See our guide to growing Sweet Peas for more information.